seajoshc/p4adotnet/docs/computers/gpt4-ai-pm.md

 # GPT-4 AI Product Manager

-For now using this as a scratchpad and log for my ChatGPT-4 AI Product Manager.
+For now using this as a prompt scratchpad and partial log for my ChatGPT-4 AI Product Manager partner.
+This is game changing!

 ## 2023-03-16
 Prompts: